svikashk/docs/guide/get-started.md

 New to Zepel?
 Welcome! 🤗
 {: .fs-6 .fw-300 }

-Zepel is the project management tool that makes it effortless for you to collect customer requests and errors from several sources, prioritize, and track its development progress every step of the way.
+Zepel is the project management tool that makes it effortless for you to go from customer requests to shipped software painlessly.

-Once you've signed up, you are only 5 steps away from tracking progress of your development.
+Once you've signed up, you are only 3 steps away from tracking progress of software development.

+Let's jump in and see how you can get started quickly.

 ## IN THIS PAGE
 {: .no_toc .text-delta }